dazeus/dazeus-core/README.md

 # DaZeus

-This is DaZeus 2.0, a tiny IRC bot that works with out-of-process plugins.
-It provides a configuration, database and IRC interface via UNIX or TCP sockets to its plugins.
+This is DaZeus 2.0, a modular IRC bot that utilizes out-of-process plugins.
+It provides a configuration, database and IRC interface through UNIX and TCP sockets to its plugins.

 # Installing